 Open enrollment to purchase health insurance plans for 2020 through the Affordable Care Act (ACA) individual marketplaces is in full swing.
 This open enrollment season, Airbnb is excited to partner with Small Business Majority to get the word out about enrollment and share important resources to help hosts, entrepreneurs and small businesses within the host community get covered.
 Small Business Majority is a national small business advocacy organization, founded and run by small business owners.
 The organization’s mission is to empower America’s entrepreneurs to build a thriving and inclusive economy.
 Airbnb shares a similar goal of serving and strengthening local communities.

-In addition to the webinars, check out these six key facts provided by Small Business Majority about this year’s open enrollment:
+Check out these six key facts provided by Small Business Majority about this year’s open enrollment:

 1. National open enrollment ends on December 15 for most states